 New Relic is a monitoring tool that gives you detailed performance breakdowns on a granular level.
 We use New Relic tracking internally to keep tabs on all websites on our network and react speedily to any issues before they cause problems.

-- New Relic will only allow one license key at a time which means that we’ll lose the ability to monitor your site.
+- New Relic will only allow one license key at a time which means if you use your own, we’ll lose the ability to monitor your site.
 In other words, you can’t have two New Relic scripts running on your domain at the same time.

-Purchase New Relic APM Key
+Get a New Relic License Key

-Add New Relic Tracking
+Add New Relic Tracking in MyKinsta

 To add your New Relic license key to MyKinsta follow the steps below.

-Enter your New Relic license key and click on “Start Monitoring.”
+On the “Start New Relic Monitoring” modal, input your New Relic license key and click Start Monitoring.

-Start monitoring with New Relic
+Monitor Your WordPress Site with New Relic

 After adding your license key in MyKinsta, you’ll be able to view performance data for your WordPress site in New Relic.
 In your New Relic dashboard, go to the “Entity Explorer” tab.
 On this page, you should see your WordPress site.
 In the screenshot below, you can see “kinstalife”, which is the name of our Kinsta site.